Nature and Extent of Contamination

-The total VOC mass at the site is estimated to be 546,700 kg and is thought to be distributed approximately as follows:
+The total VOC mass at the site was estimated to be 546,700 kg in 1996, and was thought to be distributed approximately as follows:

 - Unsaturated Soil: 2,200 kg sorbed and dissolved, and 1,300 kg as NAPL; for a total of 3,500 kg, or 0.64% of the estimated total VOC mass;

 - Overburden NAPL Area: 460,000 kg as NAPL, or 84% of the estimated total VOC mass;